Accessibility

 1. Perceivable

-Users should be able to understand the content of media (images and video).
+Users should be able to understand the content of media (images and videos).
 This can be achieved by using the correct HTML markup and clear descriptions.

 Most importantly for designers, colour usage and text sizes should be legible for users, and content should be structured so it makes sense on different viewport sizes.